 Why Travel Nursing?
 What Makes it So Special?

-In the past three years of being a travel nurse I’ve traveled to 20+ different countries.
-Have lived in six different states.
+In the past three years of being a travel nurse, I’ve traveled to 20+ different countries.
+I have lived in six different states.
 Volunteered abroad for an extended period of time.
 And have had more than 280 days off work (in the past three years)!
 All of my experiences have been incredible!
 And none of it would have been possible if I hadn’t taken the leap from nurse to travel nurse.

 My first assignment took me back to my home state – Nebraska.
 I moved back in with my parents, unpacked my car, and started my very first travel nurse assignment.
 My world was rocked, all that was familiar was gone, left behind in Kansas City.
 I didn’t know anyone on the unit, I had a hard time learning names.
 I didn’t know what the doctors liked.
 I didn’t know that the unit was much more strict than my old one.
 And I certainly didn’t know where anything was.
 That first travel nurse assignment was the best and worst 13-weeks of my life.